 Narsireddy Anugu, PhD University of Porto, 2017

-He currently works at the CHARA Array as the Optical Systems Scientist.
-He is expert in building astronomical interferometry and adaptive optics instrumentals and applying them for imaging stars and protoplanetary disks around them.
-He has worked on every currently operating major optical interferometers in the world, including the CHARA Array, the Very Large Telescope Interferometer (VLTI), and the Large Binocular Interferometer (LBTI).
+I am a staff scientist at the CHARA Array.
+I work on building astronomical interferometry and adaptive optics instrumentals and applying them for imaging stars and protoplanetary disks around them.
+I worked on every currently operating major optical interferometers in the world, including the CHARA Array, the Very Large Telescope Interferometer (VLTI), and the Large Binocular Interferometer (LBTI).

-Before joining the CHARA Array, Anugu pursued Postdoc fellowships at the University of Arizona and the University Exeter/Michigan.
-While workin in Tucson, he participated in building the MAPS instrument for the MMT.
+Before joining the CHARA Array, I pursued Postdoc fellowships at the University of Arizona and the University Exeter/Michigan.
+While workin in Tucson, I participated in building the MAPS instrument for the MMT.

-While working in Michigan, Anugu built sensitive beam combiners MIRC-X (J+H-bands) and MYSTIC (K-band) for the CHARA Array.
+While working in Michigan, I built sensitive beam combiners MIRC-X (J+H-bands) and MYSTIC (K-band) for the CHARA Array.

-He earned his Ph.D. from University of Porto by involving in the successful development of VLTI/GRAVITY in 2017 working.
+I earned his Ph.D. from University of Porto by involving in the successful development of VLTI/GRAVITY in 2017 working.
+My PhD thesis is here.
 GRAVITY has contributed several interesting science results including 2020 Nobel Prize Physics.

 Email: firstname.lastname@example.org Last updated May 17 2023